After you get the paraglider from the old man, he says to go east to Kakariko Village to meet with Impa.

 Continue Going East

 Farther east, the Sheikah Sensor will react to another shrine.
-There are some Bokoblins up ahead, but there is a magnetic boulder that you can lift with Magnesis, then drop it on one of the explosive barrels near the Bokoblin camp to wipe out most of them.
-Glide down to kill any others that survived.
-This will open the treasure chest, which contains a Boomerang.
+There are some Bokoblins up ahead.
+If you want to avoid them, climb up to the ledge along the wall and they won't see you.
+If you want to get their treasure, you can use Magnesis to drop a magnetic boulder on the bomb barrels near the Bokoblins.
+This should kill most of them.
+If you kill the rest, you can get a Boomerang from the chest.
 To throw it, make sure that it is equipped, then hold the R button to aim, and let go of R to throw it.
-If you are standing in the same spot that you threw it from, you can catch it when it returns if you press A.
+If you are standing near the same spot that you threw it from, you can catch it when it returns if you press A.

-The next shrine is surrounded by spikes, so climb up the ledge on the left side (east of the Bokoblin camp) and go around the path until you can see the shrine in the water.
-Float down to it with the paraglider, then open it and go in.
+The next shrine is surrounded by spikes, so climb up to the ledge on the left side (east of the Bokoblin camp) and go around the path until you can see the shrine in the water.
+Float down to it with the paraglider.
+It's the Ha Dahamar Shrine.

 Get a Horse